Assamese language: Samples

 Collected from the book, Assamese – Its formation and development.
+The text below is from the Parable of the Prodigal Son.
 The translations are of different versions of the English translations:

 Non-regional dialects

 Assamese does not have many caste- or occupation-based dialects.
 In the nineteenth century, the Eastern dialect became the standard dialect because it witnessed more literary activity and it was more uniform from east of Guwahati to Sadiya, whereas the western dialects were more heterogeneous.
 Since the nineteenth century, the center of literary activity (as well as of politics and commerce) has shifted to Guwahati; as a result, the standard dialect has evolved considerably away from the largely rural Eastern dialects and has become more urban and acquired western dialectal elements.
 Most literary activity takes place in this dialect, and is often called the likhito-bhaxa, though regional dialects are often used in novels and other creative works.

 In addition to the regional variants, sub-regional, community-based dialects are also prevalent, namely: